derdoktor667/ESP32_FC/README.md

 *   **Betaflight-like Filtering with Biquad Filters**: Implemented multi-stage filtering using `BiquadFilter` for both gyroscope and accelerometer data, allowing for more effective noise reduction and improved attitude stability.
 A general `filterSampleFreq` parameter was introduced for all filters.
 *   **Magic Number Elimination**: Replaced hardcoded numerical literals with named `static constexpr` constants for improved readability and maintainability across the codebase.
 This includes JSON document sizes, API error messages, `uint16_t` range checks, receiver channel offsets, and setpoint scaling factors.
 *   **CommunicationManager Interface Simplification**: Optimized the `CommunicationManager::update()` method by removing the redundant `FlightState` parameter, simplifying its interface and clarifying data flow, as `CommunicationManager` already holds a reference to `FlightController`'s state.
+*   **Live Data Stream - Receiver Channel Update**: Ensured that the `receiver_channels` object within the `live_data` stream is consistently updated with the *currently received* raw channel values in every loop iteration, providing real-time receiver data to connected clients.
+*   **Web App - Combined Receiver Tab**: Merged the 'Receiver Settings' and 'Receiver Live Data' tabs into a single 'Receiver' tab in the web application, providing a consolidated view for receiver configuration and real-time channel monitoring.

 ---